 4. GROUP SIZE

-I have seen too many day camps with group sizes of 20 or more campers.
+I have seen too many day camps with group sizes of 20 or more campers for every one counselor.
 Resident camps have cabins that are 8-12 campers.
 This smaller size helps counselors control their groups more easily, helps campers to bond with their new friends and their counselor, and makes it easier to move from one activity to the next.

 As mentioned earlier, if you have multiple rooms, you could go that extra mile and give groups their own room to decorate.
 It’s like having their own cabin.
 Only have a few rooms?
 Separate the rooms by age groups.